-For his part, Golovkin offered that element of excitement throughout as it could only take one punch from the 90 percent KO artist to end it all.
+For his part, Golovkin offered that element of excitement throughout.
+At any time, it could only take one punch from the 90 percent KO artist to end it all.

 Mayweather vs. GGG promised to be a Pay Per View bonanza.

 But even saying that – Golovkin had the tools to break other opponents down bit by bit.
-There would have been significant questions to boost those PPV numbers, given Mayweather’s condition.
+Given Mayweather’s condition, there would have been significant questions about boosting those PPV numbers.

 Mayweather was open to being tagged plenty by a much bigger man at his age.
 He would have some style tweaking to avoid what’s coming his way.

-But that could have been another reason why Mayweather would fancy the job though and take on the momentous task.
+But that could have been another reason Mayweather would fancy the job and take on the momentous task.

 Ultimately, doing what he did so emphatically to Manny Pacquiao would be an even better feat.